marouankharrat/typo3task/README.md

 # typo3task
-Typo3 11 + Extenstion "Link of the month" display on a page
+Typo3 11 + Extension "Link of the month" display on a page

 # Link of the month